thadseaver/payroll-login/README.md

 ========

 Javascript doesn't have access to the clipboard so I used a plugin called [ZeroClipboard](https://github.com/zeroclipboard/zeroclipboard "ZeroClipboard").
 This plugin does not require the text to be selected before copying it.

+The finished product can be found at [http://payroll-login.thadseaver.com](http://payroll-login.thadseaver.com)